The Commerce web stores Site Management Tools feature lets you perform several important website management tasks, including:

 <div> tags that are defined in a template file.
 The

 <div> defines the location on the page where you can add content.
 Commerce web stores include page template files that have pre-configured areas.
 You can use these areas as they are defined, edit the areas, or add new areas to the templates.
 See SMT Templates and Areas.

 Each area has an assigned scope, and the scope of the area determines when the content placed in that area is displayed.
 For example, if the scope of an area on the product detail page is this page, then any content added to that area displays only for that product.
 Area scopes include all pages, page type, and this page.
 For more information on Area Scope, see Site Management Tools Areas.

 Category pages support content in areas with page type and all pages scope.
 Areas with this page scope are not supported on category pages.

 Landing and Enhanced Pages

-In addition to adding content to your site, SMT also lets you add pages to your site and to enhance existing pages.
+In addition to adding content, SMT also lets you create new pages and to enhance existing pages.

 Landing pages are new pages you want to add to provide additional content.
 About Us, Contact Us, and Return Policy are all examples of landing pages.
 As with content, when you create a landing page, you set the visibility options for that page.
 Like content, the landing pages are published using the same workflow.
 It is displayed according to the visibility options you specify.